VladKarpushin/Power-spectrum-density-of-an-image-in-a-moving-window/README.md

 PSD is the Power spectrum density.
 ACF is the Autocorrelation Function.
 ROI is the Region of interest.
+Below figures shows ROI of an image, PSD, log(PSD) and ACF.
+You can move ROI and see how PSD and ACF varies.

 The figure below shows the result of anisotropic ROI
 ![](/www/images/1.jpg)